Image projection effects for creative backgrounds in the studio – Light Blaster

 Lighting equipment used for this photo session

 The pull-back shot shows the lighting setup.
-The main light on Priscilla was a Profoto D1 Air 500 W/s Studio light (vendor), diffused by a Profoto RFi 1’×3′ softbox (vendor), with a Profoto 50 degree 1×3 grid (vendor) to control the spill.
+The main light on Priscilla was a Profoto D1 Air 500 W/s Studio light (affiliate), diffused by a Profoto RFi 1’×3′ softbox (affiliate), with a Profoto 50 degree 1×3 grid (affiliate) to control the spill.
 Yes, the gridded stripbox really was angled away from her light that at nearly 90 degree angle.

 I wanted to be very specific about lighting up her face only, and not her hands (for other poses), so I angled the light away from her.
 I feathered the light away from her so that only part of the light from the stripbox caught her.
 This gave me what I wanted – soft light, but controlled.